openvinotoolkit/openvino/docs/articles_en/openvino-workflow/running-inference/optimize-inference/precision-control.rst

    When using ``execution_mode``, you need to be aware that using **ACCURACY mode** will result in enabling ``f32`` inference precision, but it will also disable :ref:`dynamic quantization <enabling-runtime-optimizations>`.
-This may highly affect inference performance (esp. on the Xeon CPUs and Intel GPUs)
+This may highly affect inference performance (esp. on the Intel® Xeon® platforms and Intel® GPU devices)

 Another thing is that ``inference_precision`` is also a hint, so the value provided is not guaranteed to be used by Runtime (mainly in cases where the current device does not have the required hardware